 - Strawberries: Use fresh strawberries or frozen strawberries.

-- Sweetener: Use regular sugar, superfine sugar )aka caster sugar), or use pure allulose powder for sugar-free.
+- Sweetener: Use regular sugar, superfine sugar (aka caster sugar), see sugar-free options below.

 - Vanilla: Use good vanilla extract or the vanilla paste, easier than messing with vanilla pods.